AbdulrahmanNasser12/CppProjects/README.md

 </p>
 <h2>Projects</h2>
 <p>
-  <h2>Sorting</h2>: Sotrting Project is a Project contains All Sorting Algorithms With a Description For each Algorithm.
+  Sorting: Sotrting Project is a Project contains All Sorting Algorithms With a Description For each Algorithm.
 </p>